MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-tickets-connector.md

 - *Everyone* feature under the Manage Search permissions step doesn't process any permissions.
 Don't select this option unless you want to test the connection between selected team members in an isolated environment.

 ## Troubleshooting
-After publishing your connection and customizing the results page, you can review the status under **Data Sources** in the [admin center](https://admin.microsoft.com).
+After publishing your connection and customizing the results page, you can review the status in the **Agents and connectors** section of the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).
 You can find troubleshooting steps for commonly seen issues [here](troubleshoot-servicenow-tickets-connector.md).